Piazza Instructor Guide

 Set anonymity for discussions in your Piazza class

-By default, students can choose to post anonymously to everyone: their peers, instructors, and TAs.
+By default, students can choose to post anonymously and that anonymity will extend to everyone in the class: peers, instructors, and TAs.
 As an instructor, you can decide whether you want to keep students anonymous to the instructional team or not.

 1. Log in to your Canvas course and click the Piazza link where you've added it.